Launch Execution

 Businesses adopting DevOps report faster time to market, lower failure rates, and more reliable releases (DORA, 2023).

-Every strong DevOps pipeline starts with source code management—a system that tracks changes to code over time.
-Git is the industry standard because it lets multiple developers work simultaneously without overwriting each other’s progress (yes, even when someone forgets to pull first).
-Platforms like GitHub and GitLab layer collaboration tools on top, making reviews and rollbacks painless.
+Every strong DevOps pipeline starts with source code management, a system that tracks changes to code over time.
+Git’s the industry standard.
+Why?
+It lets multiple developers work simultaneously without torching each other’s progress, even when someone forgets to pull first.
+GitHub and GitLab build on that foundation with collaboration tools that make reviews and rollbacks actually painless.

 If you want the devops lifecycle explained clearly, start by mastering CI discipline.
 And don’t overlook compliance considerations like data privacy regulations compared gdpr vs ccpa when integrating user data into builds.